OlivierLD/ROB/astro-computer/MPSServer/README.md

 - Not all operations are defined yet.

 ### Operations to be defined
-- Get the body list ✅
+- Get the body list ✅ `GET /mps/bodies`
-- For a given date (UTC), for a given body, get GHA and D
+- For a given date (UTC), for a given body, get GHA and D. See `/sight-reduction` and `/reverse-sight`
-- For a given position on Earth, with a given GHA and D, get ObsAlt and Z
+- For a given position on Earth, with a given GHA and D, get ObsAlt and Z. See `/sight-reduction` and `/reverse-sight`
 - For a given ObsAlt, with GHA and D, get the Cone Definition
 - For 2 Cone Definitions, get Intersections
 - Process Intersections